Warsaw is surrounded by many awesome towns that are worth your visit. Check were to go for a one day trip around Warsaw.

 You can also reach some of them by train or if you are not ready for a round trip by bike, simply come back with your bike by train.
 There is a train station in Nieporęt, Józefów, Otwock, Podkowa Leśna.

 Podkowa Leśna is famous for its architecture.
 It was designed as a garden-town.
 It is green and you will find grand trees all around the town’s center.
 Hence, todays price of land in Podkowa Leśna, which is High, to say the least.

 How to get to Podkowa Leśna by bike

 We have to admit that getting to Podkowa Leśna is not the easiest road around Warsaw.
-There is a bike path that starts in the city Center and will let you go almost outside of Warsaw (it goas along very loud Aleje Jerozolimskie).
-However, once it is gone, you have to be ready to bike along a pretty busy road (you can go, or even should, by the dirt roadside).
+There is a bike path that starts in the city Center and will let you go almost outside of Warsaw (it goes along very loud and busy Aleje Jerozolimskie).
+Once it is gone, you have to be ready to bike along a pretty busy road (you can go, or even should, by the dirt roadside).

 But don’t worry.
 After a while you will be able to turn into small Bodycha street, which is much quietter than Aleje Jerozolimskie.
 You can follow that way till you reach Pruszków, where you again have to bike on the busier road.